Waller T. Patton: Civil War

 With the outbreak of the Civil War and Virginia's subsequent secession, Patton enlisted in the Confederate Army in the spring of 1861 and was elected to serve as a major in the 7th Virginia Infantry.
 He was promoted to lieutenant colonel on April 27, 1862.
 Patton took command of the regiment in June 1862 following the promotion of the previous colonel, James L. Kemper, to the command of the brigade.
 He was badly wounded at Second Manassas on August 30, 1862, and spent the remainder of the year back home in Fredericksburg recuperating.
 Patton was elected to the Virginia Senate in 1863, but chose instead to return to his regiment.

-His regiment served in North Carolina in the spring of 1863, then Patton led it northward during the Gettysburg Campaign into Pennsylvania.
+His regiment served in North Carolina in the spring of 1863, then Patton led it northward during the Gettysburg campaign into Pennsylvania.
 On July 3, the 7th Virginia was in Pickett's Division, and as part of Kemper's Brigade, formed the right of the Confederate line during Pickett's Charge.
 Colonel Patton was mortally wounded while leading his men towards the Union positions on Cemetery Ridge.
 Part of his jaw had been ripped away by an artillery shell fragment.
 He died in a makeshift hospital at Pennsylvania College several weeks later.
 His first cousin, Lewis B. Williams, Jr, commanded another Virginia regiment in Pickett's Division and was also mortally wounded.

 An older brother, George Smith Patton, was killed at the Third Battle of Winchester during the Valley Campaigns of 1864.
 Both George and Waller Patton are buried in the Stonewall Cemetery, a part of Mt.
 Hebron Cemetery, Winchester, Virginia.
 Four other brothers were officers in the Confederate States Army: Col. John Mercer Patton, Col. Isaac Patton, Lt.
 James F. Patton, and Lt.
 Hugh Mercer Patton.

 Waller Patton was a great-uncle of American World War II General, George S. Patton.

 Memorialization

 The Waller Tazewell Patton Camp #1661, Sons of Confederate Veterans, was named in his honor.

 Media mogul Ted Turner made a cameo appearance in the 1993 film Gettysburg, playing Patton.
 He later reprised the role in the 2003 prequel Gods and Generals.

-George & Tazwell Patton are buried in the Confederate section of Mt.
+George and Waller Patton are buried in the Confederate section of Mt.
 Hebron Cemetery, Winchester, Virginia.